iAmEmanuele/sticky_header_reordering_list/README.md

 # sticky_header_reordering_list

-A Flutter widget to create reorderable lists with sticky headers, making it easy to group items by sections and reorder them with drag-and-drop functionality.
+A Flutter widget to create reordering lists with sticky headers, making it easy to group items by sections and reorder them with drag-and-drop functionality.

 ## Features